SorensenUCSC/CSE211-fa2021/overview.md

 I will provide a docker image with an up-to-date version of Ubuntu and a suite of useful software installed.
 The homework assignments will include a specification of how the assignment must execute.
 It must execute inside the Docker container to be graded.
 If you need/want additional software in the Docker image, please just ask!

 With the exception of the final homework assignment, all homeworks will be posted 2 weeks before they are due.
 The last homework will be posted a week before it is due and will have a reduced workload.

+Homeworks are due at midnight on their due date, but as mentioned above, do not plan on help after 5 pm.
+Late homeworks are marked down 10% per day for up to 3 days, at which point they will not be accepted.

+Homework is submitted on Canvas.

 ## Tests: